-If you are lucky you may find a good riding centre within 30 or 45 minutes drive of your home, but be aware that for decent training it is not unusual to have to travel for over an hour to find a suitable training yard.
+If you are lucky you may find a good riding centre within 30 or 45 minutes drive of your home, but be aware that for decent training it is not unusual to have to travel for well over an hour to find a suitable yard where you can train.

-When you find a suitable riding school/centre, telephone (do not email or message) and ask to speak to the person in charge of training.
+When you think you have spotted a suitable riding school/centre n the internet, telephone (do not email or message) and ask to speak to the person in charge of training.
 Explain that you are really keen to gain qualifications and you are looking at ways to do this and understood their yard had a good reputation so was an ideal place to start finding out about it.
 (Note: they get load of such queries so you must sound really serious).
 You may find that like many centres now, they have practical group training lessons once a week – possibly in the evenings.

 - Tell them you are aiming to take (or maybe you are already enrolled on) a distance learning course which is BHS based to enable you to gain more knowledge on the theory side of equine care.
 However, you realise that practical skills are vital and would like to take the practical side of the training with them if they can help you.